White Rose: Reactions in Germany and abroad during World War II

 On 18 April 1943, The New York Times mentioned the student opposition in Munich.
 The paper also published articles on the first White Rose trials on 29 March 1943 and 25 April 1943.
 Though they did not correctly record all of the information about the resistance, the trials, and the execution, they were the first acknowledgement of the White Rose in the United States.

-On 27 June 1943, the German author and Nobel prize winner Thomas Mann, in his monthly anti-Nazi broadcasts by the BBC called "Deutsche Hörer!" ("German Listeners!") highly praised the White Rose members' courage.
+On 27 June 1943, the German author and Nobel prize winner Thomas Mann, in his monthly anti-Nazi broadcasts by the BBC called Deutsche Hörer! ("German Listeners!") highly praised the White Rose members' courage.
 Soviet Army propaganda issued a leaflet, wrongly attributed by later researchers to the National Committee for a Free Germany, in honour of the White Rose's fight for freedom.

 The text of the sixth leaflet of the White Rose was smuggled out of Germany through Scandinavia to the United Kingdom by the German lawyer and member of the Kreisau Circle, Helmuth James Graf von Moltke.
 In summer and fall of 1943, copies were dropped over Germany by Allied planes, retitled "The Manifesto of the Students of Munich".
 Thus, the activities of the White Rose became widely known in World War II Germany, but, like other attempts at resistance, did not succeed in provoking widespread active opposition against the totalitarian regime within the German population.
 However, it continued to be an important inspiration for acts of individual or small-scale resistance throughout the final years of the war.

 Research history

 For many years the primary sources for research were limited to those provided by White Rose members and their supporters.
-These included Inge Scholl's 1952 commemorative book "The White Rose", surviving copies of the pamphlets, the letters and diaries of Sophie and Hans Scholl and Willi Graf, and other people with direct knowledge of the group's activities.
-With the end of communism in the Soviet Union and the German Democratic Republic in the early 1990s, the Gestapo interrogation protocols and other documents from Nazi authorities became publicly available.
+These included Inge Scholl's 1952 commemorative book The White Rose, surviving copies of the pamphlets, the letters and diaries of Sophie and Hans Scholl, Willi Graf, and other people with direct knowledge of the group's activities.
+With the end of Communism in the Soviet Union and the German Democratic Republic in the early 1990s, the Gestapo interrogation protocols and other documents from Nazi authorities became publicly available.
 The interrogation protocols were part of the Volksgerichtshof documents, and were confiscated by the Soviet Red Army, and brought to Moscow.
 Here, they were kept secret in a special archive.
 After the foundation of the German Democratic Republic, the major part of the Nazi documents were handed over to the East German government, except the documents concerning Alexander Schmorell, who was born in Russia.
-The documents were distributed between the Central Archive of the communist Socialist Unity Party of Germany and the archive of the Ministry for State Security.
+The documents were distributed between the Central Archive of the Communist Socialist Unity Party of Germany and the archive of the Ministry for State Security.
 With the German reunification, the documents were transferred to the Federal Archive of Germany in Berlin, and finally published.
 The documents concerning Alexander Schmorell still remain in the State Military Archive of Russia, but have been fully transcribed and published in a German/Russian edition.